-The Student Review subcommittee of the Administrative Team will review the potential dismissal within ten (10) business days of when the student is notified that they are being brought forth for dismissal.
-The student will be notified by email (via their frontier.edu email account) of the scheduled date of the Student Review subcommittee of the Administrative Team meeting at which the possibility of dismissal will be reviewed.
+The Student Policy Team of the Administrative Team will review the potential dismissal within ten (10) business days of when the student is notified that they are being brought forth for dismissal.
+The student will be notified by email (via their frontier.edu email account) of the scheduled date of the Student Policy Team of the Administrative Team meeting at which the possibility of dismissal will be reviewed.

-The student may submit a written statement to the Student Review subcommittee of the Administrative Team including any explanation the student wishes the Student Review subcommittee of the Administrative Team to consider.
-This statement must be sent by email (via their frontier.edu email account) to the Department Chair at least three (3) business days (Monday through Friday) before the date of the scheduled Student Review subcommittee of the Administrative Team.
+The student may submit a written statement to the Student Policy Team of the Administrative Team including any explanation the student wishes the Student Policy Team of the Administrative Team to consider.
+This statement must be sent by email (via their frontier.edu email account) to the Department Chair at least three (3) business days (Monday through Friday) before the date of the scheduled Student Policy Team of the Administrative Team.

-The student will be notified of the decision of the Student Review subcommittee of the Administrative Team in writing by email (via their frontier.edu email account) immediately following the Student Review subcommittee of the Administrative Team meeting.
-If the decision is to dismiss, a certified letter will be sent within five (5) business days of the Student Review subcommittee of the Administrative Team meeting.
-The dismissal date recorded on the student's transcript will be the date of the Student Review subcommittee of the Administrative Team's decision.
+The student will be notified of the decision of the Student Policy Team of the Administrative Team in writing by email (via their frontier.edu email account) immediately following the Student Policy Team of the Administrative Team meeting.
+If the decision is to dismiss, a certified letter will be sent within five (5) business days of the Student Policy Team of the Administrative Team meeting.
+The dismissal date recorded on the student's transcript will be the date of the Student Policy Team of the Administrative Team's decision.